 Records must include any revision information, traceable to the part revision level.
-External/ commercial/independent laboratory facilities used for inspection, test or calibration services by the supplier shall have a defined laboratory scope that includes the capability to perform the required inspection, test or calibration and must have evidence that the laboratory is acceptable to Magna or must be accredited to ISO/IEC 17025 or national equivalent, by an accreditation body of the ILAC MRA (International Laboratory governmental or Customer specific requirements, pursuant to requirements communicated in writing by the procuring Magna Division(s).
-Records must be stored in a location and/or environment that protects against inadvertent destruction.
+External/commercial/independent laboratory facilities used for inspection, test or calibration services by the supplier shall have a defined laboratory scope that includes the capability to perform the required inspection, test or calibration and must have evidence that the laboratory is acceptable to Magna or must be accredited to ISO/IEC 17025 or national equivalent, by an accreditation body of the ILAC MRA (International Laboratory Accreditation Forum Mutual Recognition Arrangement).